melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 ## Learning Objectives

-At the end of this tutorial you should know how to:
+At the end of this tutorial you should:

-1. Know how to register on and login to a Galaxy server.
+1. Be able to register on and login to a Galaxy server.
-2. Know how to upload data to a Galaxy server from:
+2. Be able to upload data to a Galaxy server from:
     * A file on your local computer
     * A file on a remote datastore with an accessible URL.
-3. How to use tools in Galaxy:
+3. Be able use tools in Galaxy by:
-    * How to access the tool via the tool menu
+    * Accessing the tool via the tool menu
-    * How to use the tool interface to run the particular tool
+    * Using the tool interface to run the particular tool
-    * How to view/access the tool output.
+    * Viewing/accessing the tool output.

 -------------------------------